DoD-Platform-One/bigbang/docs/developer/ci-workflow.md

 The infrastructure pipeline is designed to have _no_ human interaction, and is scoped to the lifecycle of the pipeline.
 This means a single pipeline is fully responsible for provisioning infrastructure, but just as important, deprovisioning infrastructure, ensuring resources are not orphaned.

-More information on the full set of infrastructure tests are below:
+More information on the full set of infrastructure tests are provided in the following:

 ![Infra Pipeline](../assets/imgs/developer/infra-test-pipelines.png)